knative/docs/docs/eventing/sugar/README.md

         - image: <some image>
 ```

-A Trigger with the Broker name of "gloppy" will be created like:
+A Trigger using the Broker name of "gloppy" will be created like:

 ```yaml
 apiVersion: eventing.knative.dev/v1